 - Would you say if you feel appreciated by your team members on a regular basis?
 Do you appreciate your team members on a regular basis?

 - One of the most important questions I wanted to ask you was if you are able to enjoy a good work-life balance?
-Is there anything bothering you from enjoying a good work-life in our organisation?
+Is there anything bothering you from enjoying a good work-life in our organization?

 - How would you define your relationship with your other team members in a word or two?